-Precedent.
 For many people of the Black diaspora, these times are not unprecedented.
 What do we do with these times?

-One can note the added gravity in Morris’ haiku in the third line, “lower helicopter” juxtaposed against the first line, “Oppressive June heat.”
+In Tracie Morris’ haiku, in the third line, “lower helicopter,” is juxtaposed against the first line, “Oppressive June heat.”
 Is it a rescue or the end?
 Is this a medical helicopter or a military one?

-Then, there is surprise and arrival in Willis’ “John 3:16 Makes an Appearance,” whereby John 3:16 appears on a myriad of objects so that it is “Then again.
+Then, there is surprise and arrival in Steven Willis’ “John 3:16 Makes an Appearance,” whereby John 3:16 appears on a myriad of objects so that it is “Then again.
 Begotten/during the hardest times/as the only sign/you still believe.”
 The repetition of “then again” and “as” provide a generous and feverous energy, the energy of prayer, perhaps, the energy of hope while Willis’ spoken delivery slows the poem and shifts the mood of the poem to near-solemn, to near-defiant at the end.
-Black Poetry Review publishes poetry that is performed/spoken, inter-media, textual, or in any style.

 This is the inaugural issue of Black Poetry Review.
 Black Poetry Review is an online literary journal of poetry written by poets of the Black diaspora.
 It is free.